 This test is often done in emergency medical situations.
 It can be used to evaluate possible accidental or intentional overdose or poisoning.
 It may help determine the cause of acute drug toxicity, monitor drug dependency, and determine the presence of substances in the body for medical or legal purposes.

-Additional reasons the test may be performed:
+Additional reasons the test may be performed include:

 If the test is used as a drug screen, it must be done within a certain amount of time after the drug was taken, or while forms of the drug can still be detected in the body.
 Examples are below: